TheRestartProject/repair-directory-wordpress/README.md

 ## Installation

-This plugin is manually installed from a ZIP file supplied by The Restart Project.
+Download the latest release ZIP file from [the Releases page](https://github.com/TheRestartProject/repair-directory-wordpress/releases).
+Then:

 1. Go to the WordPress Plugins Page
+2. Deactivate and delete any existing Repair Directory plugin.
-2. Click *Add New*
+3. Click *Add New*
-3. Select the ZIP file
+4. Select the ZIP file and upload it.
-4. Activate the plugin
+5. Activate the plugin

 Once installed and activated, the plugin can be used on a WordPress page using the `repair-directory` shortcode, e.g.